 - Uploading and Encoding.
-Using Video Cloud, customers may upload videos and related metadata in various formats for adaptive video encoding that maximizes quality and minimizes file size.
-Video Cloud then automatically enables the content to be delivered to end users via a third-party CDN such as Akamai or Limelight Networks. - Content Management.
+Using Video Cloud, customers may upload videos in various formats for adaptive encoding that maximizes quality and minimizes file size.
+Video Cloud then automatically enables the content to be delivered to end users via a third-party content delivery network, or CDN, such as Akamai Technologies, Inc., or Akamai, or Limelight Networks, Inc., or Limelight. - Content Management.
 Whether a customer has a few short video clips or thousands of full-length episodes, Video Cloud makes it easy to organize a media library.
 Videos can be grouped together with drag-and-drop controls or smart playlists that automatically organize content.
 Customers can set rules for geographic access and schedules to define where and when their videos can be viewed. - Video Players.
-Video Cloud allows for point-and-click styling and configuration of video players that can reflect the brand or design of the customer with tools for customizing colors and graphics.
-Our video players also include a set of standard features such as full-screen playback, sharing through social media and localized player controls.
-Developers can also take advantage of a set of tools to create completely custom video player experiences. - Multi-platform video experiences.
-We have built Video Cloud to support numerous operating systems, formats and devices.
-In addition to web-based experiences, Video Cloud provides publishing and delivery services for cross-platform devices including smartphones, tablets and
+Video Cloud includes leading video player technology, with fast load times and fast video starts.
+Video Cloud allows for point-and-click styling and configuration of video players that can reflect the brand or design of the customer.
+Our video players also include built-in support for advertising, analytics and content protection, and provide a consistent cross-platform playback experience.
+Developers can also take advantage of a set of tools to create completely custom video player experiences.